 Myclobutanil (Rally) is a member of the triazole group of sterol inhibitor fungicides.
 It is very active against powdery mildew, cedar apple rust, and scab on apples.
 Like the other sterol inhibitors, Rally is particularly active against apple scab in the kickback and presymptom modes.
 Fruit scab control is usually improved by tank-mixing with a contact fungicide (captan, mancozeb).
 It is also registered and very effective for control of brown rot blossom blight and powdery mildew on some stone fruits (cherries, peaches, and nectarines), and for control of cherry leaf spot.
-It is neither registered nor effective for control of fruit brown rot
+It is neither registered nor effective for control of fruit brown rot.

-Warning: Rally is no longer effective against apple scab in many New England orchards where the pathogen has developed resistance to the SI fungicide group.
+Warning: Rally is no longer effective against apple scab in some New England orchards where the pathogen has developed resistance to the SI fungicide group.
+The inclusion of a contact fungicide (captan, mancozeb) will help this fungicide over come an apple scab population with practical resistance to SI fungicides.
+Against a powerdery midew susceptible cultivar (e.g. 'Jonagold'), this fungicide would perform well.
 Rally may fail to control other diseases where the pathogen populations have become resistant to SI fungicides.